-Do you want to learn at home for free?
+Are you a retiree ready to learn at home for free?
 Excellent!
 Learning at home is a great way to educate yourself at your own pace.
 Plus, it’s budget-friendly for retirees.
+Not to mention the fact that learning keeps our brains sharp as we age!

 The internet opens up a world of possibilities for free learning!